-- Refraining from participating in cyberbullying and report any harassing activities you witness;
+(b) Refraining from participating in cyberbullying and reporting any harassing activities you witness;

-- Using network and online tools effectively to empower and enhance your learning experience;
+(e) Effective use of using network and online tools effectively to empower and enhance your learning experience.

-- Limiting screen time and the health risks of technology.
+(f) Limiting screen time and the understanding the health risks of technology.
 Technology is a learning tool, but should not be used exclusively in the learning environment.
 Maintaining awareness of the physical and psychological risks.

 Internet Safety/Managing Your Digital Footprint

-In addition to being a good digital citizen, you must also be aware of your own digital footprint.
-Developing a positive digital footprint is important to your future.
-It reflects the information you share online about yourself and can be harmful to your reputation if mismanaged or if one of your accounts has been compromised.
+In addition to being a good digital citizen, users must also be aware of their own digital footprint.
+Developing a positive digital footprint is essential.
+It can be harmful to the user or District’s reputation if mismanaged, or in the event a user’s account has been compromised.
 Good management includes, but is not limited to:

-- Protecting yourself.
-Do not give out any personal identifiable information online (name, age, ID numbers, address, etc.);
+(a) Protecting the user: Users may not give out any personal identifiable information online (name, age, ID numbers, address, etc.);

-- Privacy on District network: New Paltz CSD Email, files, and anything else created and stored on our local or cloud-based servers are not private.
+(c) Privacy on the District network: District email, files, and anything else created and stored on local or cloud-based servers are not private.
 The network administrator may monitor any account at any time for subject, content, and appropriateness.
-You are responsible for your actions on the District network and any violations of this policy will be reported to the school administrator;
+Users are responsible for their actions on the District network and any violations of this policy will be reported to the school administrator;

-- Internet etiquette and social media.
-Follow the District Code of Conduct for guidelines on accepted behaviors both online and in our schools.
-You are responsible for what you say online.
-Do not use social media platforms or other online programs to create, send, display, or distribute anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity;
+(d) Internet etiquette and social media: Users must follow the District Code of Conduct for guidelines on accepted behaviors both online and in our schools.
+Each user is responsible for what they say online.
+Social media platforms or other online programs may not be used to create, send, display, or distribute anti-social, harassing or threatening messages, pictures, icons, avatars, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity;

-- Videos and Photographs.
-No student is permitted to take photos or videos of any other staff member or student without the consent of the staff member or student;
+(e) Videos and photographs: No user is permitted to take photos or videos of any staff member or student without their explicit consent;

-- Proxy Use.
-No staff member or student is permitted to employ the use of proxies to circumvent the content filtering of New Paltz CSD;
+(f) Proxy use: Users are not permitted to employ the use of proxies to circumvent the content filtering put in place by the District;

-b) Each user is responsible for all material received via the Internet.
+- b) Each user is responsible for all material retrieved via the Internet.